Enhancing democracy in Moldova through inclusive and transparent elections (phase II)

 - Two post-electoral surveys were conducted and published: after 2020 Presidential Elections and after 2021 Early Parliamentary Elections;

 - Electoral knowledge of 31,800 children and 260 teachers was improved due to the civic education bus campaign “Arci’s Journey to Elections”, conducted in 260 schools from 224 localities;

 - Gender equality in electoral processes during 2020 Presidential Elections and 2021 Parliamentary Elections was assessed and publicly presented as a statistical study (infographics);

-- The dialogue between the CEC, national and international partners on electoral issues was enhanced due to the creation and facilitation of a consultative mechanism – Election Partners’ Platform.
+- An ongoing dialogue is supported between the CEC, national and international partners on electoral issues through the consultative mechanism – Election Partners’ Platform meetings;

 |USAID||UK||UNDP||Government of Moldova|